-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness socioeconomically disadvantaged group, which was in the red.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness that these students were also in the socioeconomically disadvantaged group, which was in the red.
+The 2024 CA Dashboard 4-5 year graduation rate had these student groups in the red: Hispanic and socioeconomically disadvantaged.
 Additionally, students who enroll with us are typically about 30 or more credits behind in school.
 Teachers, students, and parents provided feedback indicating that they support the high-value tutors bring to the program.
-Scope: Schoolwide be successful in helping address academic gaps effectively and improve student progress toward credit recovery and graduation.
+Scope: Schoolwide reinforced through additional practice.
+Tutors deliver a critical level of support that we have seen be successful in helping address academic gaps effectively and improve student progress toward credit recovery and graduation.
 We expect that these actions will be effective at increasing students' credit completion rate which leads to improved graduation rates.
 However, because we expect that all students with low proficiency will benefit, this action is provided on an LEA-wide basis.
 We will also consider input from the parents of participating students to enhance the quality of the program provided.
-1.4 Action: Counseling students towards graduation and materials Need: Historically, some of our lowest graduation rates are among the English learners, LTEL low-income, and foster youth student groups, who are also students with disabilities, when compared to the All-student group who are at 95.5% for the DASS graduation rate.
+1.4 Action: Counseling students towards graduation and materials Need: Historically, some of our lowest graduation rates are among the English learners, LTEL low-income, and foster youth student groups, who are also students with disabilities, when compared to the All-student group who are at 92.9% for the 2023 DASS graduation rate.
 We examined the needs of our students who are behind in their coursework and credits.
-They are behind for a variety of reasons and many obstacles need to be addressed before they graduate successfully.
-Teachers, students, and parents provided feedback indicating that they support the high-value counselors bring to their students.
-To address obstacles to graduation, we will provide additional training and support to identify students' socio-emotional needs, incorporate counseling services to support students' well-being and create a positive learning environment.
+They are behind for a variety of reasons and many obstacles need to be addressed before they To address obstacles to graduation, we will provide additional training and support to identify students' socio-emotional needs, incorporate counseling services to support students' well-being and create a positive learning environment.
 Counselors will be principally directed to promote high expectations and provide guidance toward graduation.
 Counselors will promote a positive working relationship and will connect frequently or as needed with high-needs students, to help meet social-emotional needs using the program like training programs such as Hatching Results and Imago lessons, which promotes intrinsic motivation and guides students to achieve their graduation goals.
-Counselors are a critical factor in helping students graduate.
-Counselors will provide additional counseling and social-emotional support for We will closely monitor progress on our DASS Graduation rates for all of our student groups, especially English learners, LTEL, low-income, foster youth and students with disabilities.
+We will closely monitor progress on our DASS Graduation rates for all of our student groups, especially English learners, LTEL, low- income, foster youth and students with disabilities.
 We expect them to increase each year.
 We will also consider input from the parents of participating students to enhance the quality of the program provided.